codepath/android_guides/Drawables.md

 ### State List

 A [StateListDrawable](http://developer.android.com/guide/topics/resources/drawable-resource.html#StateList) is a drawable object defined in XML that uses a several different images to represent the same graphic, depending on the state of the object.
 For example, a Button widget can exist in one of several different states (pressed, focused, or niether) and, using a state list drawable, you can provide a different background image for each state.
-The state list supports different view states such as `android:state_pressed`, `android:state_focused`, `android:state_hovered`, `android:state_selected`, among many others.
+The state list supports different view states such as `android:state_pressed`, `android:state_focused`, `android:state_enabled`, `android:state_selected`, among many others.

-For example, a state list XML for a button might look like the following:
+For example, a state list XML for a button background might look like the following in a file such as `res/drawable/selector_button_bg`:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>